 This is not a recipe to make by hand — you’ll want a stand-mixer or, at the very least, an electric beater with a whisk attachment.
 Oh, sure, you could try it the old-fashioned, manual way but your arm will be too tired to lift afterward.

 So, go ahead and haul that big mixer out of the back of the kitchen cabinet before you get started.
 Then, read on for some tips that will save you loads of frustration.

 Tips on Making Meringue

 Whether you’re making these Peppermint Meringue Cookies or a meringue topping for a pie, there are some essential steps that you must take to ensure success.

-Degrease your equipment: Grease keeps egg whites from reaching stiff peak consistency.
-So, before you begin, get a cloth damp with white vinegar then wipe the bowl and whisk to remove grease and let them air dry.
+Grease keeps egg whites from reaching stiff peak consistency.
+So, before you begin, get a clean cloth damp with white vinegar then wipe the bowl and whisk to remove grease.
+Let them air dry before proceeding.